JCU-CC2511-2023/CC2511-Labs-Hunter/README.md

 # CC2511 Labs
 ##  Embedded C Programming using Raspberry Pi Pico
-filenames are hyperlinks to the lab sheet with my notes on them
+filenames are hyperlinks to the lab sheet with my notes and highlighting

 ![Lab Board](Documentation/lab_board.jpg)